coastalwhite/lemurs/README.md

 exec bspwm
 ```

 Remember to make this script runnable.
-This is done with the `chmod +x
+This is done with the `sudo chmod 755
 /etc/lemurs/wms/bspwm` command.

 Upon rebooting your new `bspwm` should show up within Lemurs.